Kauai: The Food that Keeps Me Coming Back

 Yes, this is one of the best restaurants on the island.
 (Not sure how good the Auto Zone is).

 Waipolui Deli: There was a Foodland in this shopping center, and for years I thought that was the anchor, drawing people to come here.
 But the real anchor is Waipouli Restaurant and Delicatessen.
-Foodland’s gone.
-There’s a McDonalds in the same parking lot–and most days Waipouli will be busier than McD’s some days.
+Foodland is gone.
+There’s a McDonalds in the same parking lot–and some days Waipouli will be busier than McD’s.

 They’ve been open longer than I’ve been alive.
 Their Saimin is crazy.
 Better than Hamura’s, (ok that’s probably going to upset some people).
 But look at their “Super Saimin”: